Cyb3rG0D7/bitbruter/README.md

 ```
 offline dictionary attack on btc wallets

-Donate to the author of this program: 1GmQaG9R5NPs3ZzR6XPMD9jZk17F9MuoWn
+Donate BTC to the author of this program: 1F5a4HDtNvXq2V1kGqq4BbCsXNsjwvZfBi
 ```

 # Usage: